-What is a chief experience officer (CXO), why do businesses need a CXO, and how should I hire the right one to lead my organization’s customer experience and employee experience programs?
-We’re answering those questions and more along with sharing a CXO job description template, too.
+What is a chief experience officer, why do businesses need a CXO, and how should I hire the right one to lead my organization’s customer experience and employee experience programs?
+We’re answering these questions and more along with sharing a CXO job description template, too.

 Connected experiences are a top priority for the most successful organizations across every industry — they use customer experience (CX) and employee experience (EX) programs in tandem to achieve business outcomes.